 Demand for Large-scale CHPs to Remain Strong

 The global market for CHP installation can be broadly divided into large-scale CHPs and micro-and small scale CHPs in terms of type.
-Large-scale CHPs is the leading segment with the segment accounting for 85.69% of the overall market in 2014.
 However, the segment is expected to lose a substantial portion of its market share to micro and small-scale CHPs over the coming years.
 Nevertheless, with increasing energy saving needs in emerging economies such as India and China, the uptake of large-scale CHPs is on the rise.